mever-team/FairBench/README.md

 sensitive = fb.Fork(case1=sensitive1, case2=sensitive2)
 ```

-Variable forks create branches of calculations that are computed
-in parallel.
 Non-forked variables (i.e., of normal Python)
 are used by all branches of computations, but forked variables
 retain different values per branch.
 You can use any names
 for branches, and you can have as many
 as you want.
 For example, you
 can create a fork `fb.Fork(Men=...,Women=...,Other=...)`.
 More details on forks and branches,
-including generation from dicts, intersectionality,
+including generation from dicts, intersectionality for
+multiattribute fairness,
-and the preferred format of multi-attribute multi-value forks
+and the preferred way of think about multiattribute multivalue forks
 can be found [here](docs/branches.md).

 After declaring the protected attribute, generate a
-binary assessment on each branch's fairness
+binary fairness assessment for each branch
 and print it per:

 ```python